The-going/evlproject/content/dovetail/pipeline/_index.md

 ---
 title: "Interrupt pipeline"
 date: 2018-06-27T08:32:51+02:00
-weight: 1
+weight: 10
-draft: false
 ---

-The real-time core has to act upon device interrupts with no delay, regardless of the regular kernel operations which may be ongoing when the interrupt is received by the CPU.
+The real-time core has to act upon device interrupts with no delay, regardless of the other kernel operations which may be ongoing when the interrupt is received by the CPU.
 Therefore, there is a basic requirement for prioritizing interrupt masking and delivery between the real-time core and GPOS operations, while maintaining consistent